New solution format and ultra-fast compiler

 There are some general guidelines for the project structure:

-1. Keep the .pbproj file in the same directory as the application's PBL folders: The .pbproj fie should be in the same folder as the PBL folders to avoid issues with resolving paths and managing objects.
+1. Keep the .pbproj file in the same directory as the application's PBL folders: The .pbproj file should be in the same folder as the PBL folders to avoid issues with resolving paths and managing objects.

 2. Use relative paths for images: The path to the image (such as the application icon) should be relative to the location of the .pbproj fie, not the root directory or elsewhere in the project structure.

-3. Check the other folder structures: Ensure that the build and .pb folders are in the same location as the .pbproj file to avoid issues.
+3. Check the other folder structures: Ensure that the "build" and ".pb" folders are in the same location as the .pbproj file to avoid issues.

 Referencing PBD file